microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onedriveforbusinessprotectionpolicy-delete-driveinclusionrules.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete a [driveInclusionRule](../resources/driveprotectionrule.md).
 Deletion of a rule is allowed once it reaches the completed or completedWithErrors state.
-Deletion of a [driveInclusionRule](../resources/driveprotectionrule.md) will not remove the protection units corresponding to the rule from the OneDrive protection policy.
+Deletion of a [driveInclusionRule](../resources/driveprotectionrule.md) does not remove the protection units corresponding to the rule from the OneDrive protection policy.

 ## Permissions